-You will need to write a new Node class for representing states in the Blockworld and a successor() function for generating moves.
+You will need to write a new Node class for representing states in the Blockworld, and a successor() function for generating moves.

-Make your implementation flexible, so it can have an arbitrary number of blocks and an arbitrary number of stacks (e.g. provided as command-line arguments).
+Make your implementation flexible so it can solve problems with an arbitrary number of blocks and an arbitrary number of stacks (e.g. provided as command-line arguments).

 You will have to write a "problem generator" that generates random initial states for testing.
-You assume the goal will always be the same, e.g. to get all the blocks in order on stack 1.
+This can be done by starting from the goal state and performing a sequence of random moves to "scramble" it.
+You can assume the goal will always be the same, e.g. to get all the blocks in order on stack 1.